Pat Morita: Happy Days

-Morita had a recurring role in the mid-1970's on Happy Days as Matsuo "Arnold" Takahashi (the new Japanese owner of Arnold's Drive-In) commencing in season three (1975–76).
-The story line was that Takahashi had purchased the Milwaukee eatery from the original Arnold but adopted the former’s first name, explaining that it was too expensive for him to purchase the additional neon sign letters required to rename it "Takahashi's".
+Morita had a recurring role in the mid-1970s on Happy Days as Matsuo "Arnold" Takahashi (the new Japanese owner of Arnold's Drive-In) starting in season three (1975–76).
+The story line was that Takahashi had purchased the Milwaukee eatery from the original Arnold but adopted the former's first name, explaining that it was too expensive for him to purchase the additional neon sign letters required to rename it "Takahashi's".
 As the new owner, he moonlighted as a martial arts instructor, teaching self-defense classes at the drive-in after hours.
-Morita also portrayed "Arnold" as a guest star during seasons four and six before returning as a recurring character for season ten and as a main character in the final eleventh season.
-He also portrayed the character of Arnold on Blansky's Beauties in 1977.
+Morita also played "Arnold" as a guest star during seasons four and six before returning as a recurring character for season ten (1982–83) and as a guest star in the final eleventh season.
+He also played the character of Arnold on Blansky's Beauties in 1977.

 The Karate Kid film series

-Morita gained particular fame during the 1980's for his work as Mr. Miyagi in the Karate Kid films.
+Morita gained particular fame during the 1980s for his work as Mr. Miyagi in the Karate Kid films.
 The original preferred choice was Toshiro Mifune, who had appeared in the Akira Kurosawa films Rashomon (1950), Seven Samurai (1954), and The Hidden Fortress (1958), but the actor did not speak English.
 Morita later auditioned for the role, but was initially rejected for the part due to his close association with stand-up comedy, and with the character Arnold from Happy Days.
 Producer Jerry Weintraub in particular did not want Morita, as he saw him as a comedic actor.
 Morita eventually tested five times before Weintraub himself offered him the role, ultimately winning it because he grew a beard and patterned his accent after his uncle.
 After he was cast and although he had been using the name Pat for years, Weintraub suggested that he be billed with his given name to sound "more ethnic".